rubyworks/gemdo/blog/2010-07-21-finding-root.md

 had done so in the past), in particular any project using Mr. Bones or Jeweler.
 But this is very minor point, and if it were really an issue a more esoteric name, like `PKGFILE`, would suffice.
-The larger concern is that the name lacks any sort of "This is a Ruby" quality.
-In this respect, we must acknowledge a a trade-off.
+The larger concern is that the name lacks any sort of <i>this-is-a-Ruby</i> quality.
+In this respect, we must acknowledge a trade-off.
 On the one hand it would be nice for POM to define a fully generic specification, so that POM might be useful to other project types as well --not just Ruby projects.
 On the other hand, it would also be nice to readily see that a project is a Ruby project.
-I am torn between the two choices, though I suppose I must favor the later simply because there is a greater tendency to stick to one's langauge of choice than to cross tools Java and C are the only two exception that I know of where it is not uncommon to do so).
+I am torn between the two choices, though I suppose I must favor the later simply because there is a greater tendency to stick to one's langauge of choice than to "polyglot" one's tools (Java and C are the only two exceptions that I know of where it is not uncommon to do so).
 So perhaps the solution then is simply to rename the `PACKAGE` file to something a little more Ruby-esque?
 Something like `RUBYPKG`, `RUBY.pkg` or `RUBY.spec` and use that as the marker.

-The final alterantive is to use something more akin to the original POM .meta/ directory.
+The final alterantive is to use something more akin to the original POM `.meta/` directory.
 This was a good indicator in itself.
 Though again it lacks the "Ruby" quality.
 So perhaps it can be called `.ruby/` instead?
 I very much like this in that is has an appreciable quality, in much the same way "Gemfile" does.
 On